duopeng/JuncSeq/README.md

 You should see the following output:
 ![image](https://user-images.githubusercontent.com/4129442/220225526-c46da6d6-9a04-4d1f-95b2-0b8615e13a5b.png)

-## Use the following Jupyter notebook to extract splice junction sequences and make Weblogo plots
+## Use the following notebook to extract splice junction sequences and make Weblogo plots
 ```
 JuncSeq.ipynb
 ```